hxmid/rawrand/readme.md

     - allow chatters to give a sens and it to automatically set your sens to that for x seconds

 - [ ] game state monitoring
-    - (possibly leveraging overwolf) monitor the game's gamestate to allow for sensitivity changes to happen at the end of each round
+    - possibly leveraging overwolf's api, monitor the game's gamestate to allow for sensitivity changes to happen at the end of each round

-- [ ] a proper user interface, similar to rawaccel's
-    - [ ] learn how to make ui (no idea how at this point in time LOL)
-    - [ ] input values on left side, (e.g. min, max, time interval, etc)
-    - [ ] plotted graph of generated senses on right side (like how rawaccel has a visualisation of your curve)
+- [ ] plotted graph of generated senses on right side of the ui
+    - similar to how rawaccel has a visualisation of your curve

-- [ ] installer embedded python
+- [ ] installer and (embedded python OR rewrite in a different language)
     - just so you don't have to manually install everything, should quicken the process dramatically
+    - rewriting in a different language would in theory speed it up, but computers are fast enough nowadays and this program is pretty lightweight so i don't think it's necessary

 ## installation